nextcloud/documentation/admin_manual/installation/installation_wizard.rst

     install wizard from, the url will be https://localhost/owncloud
   * If you are installing ownCloud on a different machine, you'll have to access it by its hostname or IP address, e.g. https://example.com/owncloud
+  * Please take notice of the note at the end of the site if you're accessing your ownCloud instance via a different IP address or host name during setup than your users are going to use later on (or if your ownCloud instance should be accessible via more than one host name or IP address).
   * If you are using a self-signed certificate, you will be presented with a security warning about the issuer of the certificate not being trusted which you can ignore.